viane/kubernetes-Docker-nodejs-template/readme.md

 # K8s-docker nodejs template

+### Make sure do the following for setup:

-#### Make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed, and for local development, [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is recommended.
+- Have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed, and for local development, [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is recommended.

-#### /app is the node-template docker image
+- /app is the node-template docker image

-#### The node image listening to port 3000, if your application is using different port, make sure change the line 19: `- containerPort: 3000` in [./deployment.yaml](https://github.com/viane/kubernetes-Docker-nodejs-template/blob/master/deployment.yaml) and line 10:`EXPOSE 3000` [./app/Dockerfile](https://github.com/viane/kubernetes-Docker-nodejs-template/blob/master/app/Dockerfile) to the corresponding port.
+- The node image listening to port 3000, if your application is using different port, make sure change the line 19: `- containerPort: 3000` in [./deployment.yaml](https://github.com/viane/kubernetes-Docker-nodejs-template/blob/master/deployment.yaml) and line 10:`EXPOSE 3000` [./app/Dockerfile](https://github.com/viane/kubernetes-Docker-nodejs-template/blob/master/app/Dockerfile) to the corresponding port.

+### To run the demo
 ```
 cd kubernetes-Docker-nodejs-template-master